JeffMatson/really-rich-results/README.md

 RRR makes structured data for WordPress really rich, and really easy.

+## Installing

+Just jump over to the [Releases page](https://github.com/pagely/really-rich-results/releases), download the plugin zip, and install it on your WordPress site.

 ## Building

 The instructions below are for building from the GitHub repository.
 If you'd like to try out a pre-packaged version, see the [releases](https://github.com/pagely/really-rich-results/releases).